Skip to content

 $ nvcc test.cu -o test_cuda

-To run the code, use an interactive PBS session to get access to one of the GPU accelerated nodes:
+To run the code, request an interactive session to get access to one of the GPU accelerated nodes:

 $ ml cuda